haha-business/cizzbuzz/plain-language-fizzbuzz.md

 5. Go back to step 2.

 Keep counting until you make a mistake.
 See if you can beat your high score!
 Or your friends' high scores!
 Or your enemies!
 And their high scores, too!

+(Oh stars, I have no idea what number I'm looking for.
+I think it was the 37?
+Which means this is 39, and it's supposed... to be a fizz or a buzz?)
+(So this works... maybe... if I understand the check.)